openlilylib/scholarly/doc/source/oll-preamble.rst

   internal           temp-package-declaration.ily

 Check the project on Github to find out about new updates and upcoming features.
-To synchronize your clone of the repository, you can ``pull`` any changes into this local directory without having to redownload the entire project.
+To synchronize your clone of the repository with the latest release, you can ``pull`` any changes into this local directory without having to redownload the entire project.

 To do this, make sure you are in the directory as before, and also in the master